Pingeat/kanuka/README.md

 ### Razorpay webhooks

-Each brand requires its own Razorpay webhook secret.
-Configure an environment variable `RAZORPAY_WEBHOOK_SECRET_<BRAND>` for every brand (e.g.
-`RAZORPAY_WEBHOOK_SECRET_KANUKA`).
-The `/payment-made` endpoint will validate incoming webhooks against these secrets to determine the correct brand context.
-Set the same secret in the Razorpay dashboard when creating each brand's webhook.
+Configure a single environment variable `RAZORPAY_WEBHOOK_SECRET` used to validate all incoming Razorpay webhooks.
+Set the same secret in the Razorpay dashboard when creating the webhook.
+The handler will determine the correct brand based on the order associated with each payment.

 Two sample brands are included: